Alexander Harkavy

-Alexander Harkavy (אַלכּסנדר האַרקאַווי, Александр Гаркави, Aleksandr Garkavi; May 5, 1863 at Novogrudok (נאַוואַרעדאָק), Minsk Governorate, Russian Empire (now Navahrudak, Hrodna Voblast, Belarus) - 1939 in New York City) was a Russian-born American writer, lexicographer and linguist.
+Alexander Harkavy (אַלכּסנדר האַרקאַווי; Александр Гаркави; May 5, 1863 in Novogrudok – November 2, 1939 in New York City) was a Russian-born American writer, lexicographer and linguist.

 Biography

 Alexander Harkavy was educated privately, and at an early age evinced a predilection for philology.
 In 1879 he went to Vilna, where he worked in the printing-office of the Romm Brothers.

 After the 1881–1882 pogroms in the Russian Empire, Harkavy joined the Jewish Am Olam back-to-the-land movement.
 Unlike Bilu, which directed its activities towards Palestine, Am Olam saw a Jewish future in the United States.
 In 1882, Harkavy emigrated to the United States but did not succeed in joining or establishing an agricultural entity, finding himself in search of a living.

-Harkavy was in Paris in 1885, New York in 1886, Montreal in 1887, Baltimore in 1889 and back in New York in 1890.
+Harkavy was in Paris in 1885, New York in 1886, Montreal in 1887–1889, where he married Bella Segalowska (died 1930), Baltimore in 1889 and back in New York in 1890.
 During these years of wandering Harkavy studied, taught, and published his first journalistic and scholarly compositions.
 In Montreal, he achieved some acclaim among local Hebraists and founded a branch of the Lovers of Zion, of which he served as president.

 Harkavy published in lithograph form one issue of a Yiddish newspaper, Die Tzeit (The Time), the first Jewish newspaper in Canada.
 He also wrote the first history of the Jews in Canada.
 Back in the United States he participated in the activities of the anarchist group Pioneers of Liberty.
 In Baltimore he published Der Idisher Progres (Jewish Progress) in 1890.
 He was one of the contributors to the Jewish Encyclopedia.

 Harkavy also worked on translating Scripture into English, starting with Genesis (published 1915), then Psalms (1915), then The Twenty-Four Books of the Holy Scriptures According to the Masoretic Text (1916), with reprintings following.

+He was a representative of the Hebrew Immigrant Aid Society.

+He died on November 2, 1939 in his room at the Broadway Central Hotel, after a year of ill health.